-GRACE LEGOS MAGELLIUM MANOMETRIC V2.0 provides manometric sea level anomalies and their uncertainties from April 2002 to August 2022 at a monthly timescale and with a spatial resolution of 1 degree.
-Monthly manometric sea level changes are estimated from an ensemble of 140 GRACE and GRACE-FO solutions corrected for GIA, mass displacements associated with large earthquakes and atmosphere loading.
+GRACE LEGOS MAGELLIUM MANOMETRIC V4.0 provides manometric sea level anomalies and their uncertainties from April 2002 to September 2023 at a monthly timescale and with a spatial resolution of 1 degree.
+Monthly manometric sea level changes are estimated from an ensemble of 120 GRACE and GRACE-FO solutions corrected for GIA (glacial Isostatic Adjustment), mass displacements associated with large earthquakes, and, atmosphere loading.
 The ensemble is based on L2 spherical harmonic solutions from five different centers: CNES RL5.0, CSR RL06, GFZ RL06, JPL RL06, and TUGRAZ ITSG2018.
 The ocean dealiasing model (GAB) is restored using AOD1B RL06 (Dobslaw et al., 2017) except for the CNES solution where ERA-Interim and TUGO models were used.
 The C0 coefficients are corrected to compensate for the total amount of water vapor in the atmosphere expressed in C0 GAA (Chen et al., 2019).
 A large variety of post-processing corrections is applied in the ensemble, including two geocentre motions (Lemoine and Reinquin, 2017; Sun et al., 2016), three oblateness values of the Earth (Cheng et al., 2013; Lemoine and Reinquin, 2017; Loomis et al., 2019), and two GIA corrections (Peltier et al., 2018, Caron et al., 2018).
-In order to reduce the anisotropic noise, DDK filters are applied to the L2 solutions, including DDK3 and DDK6 (Kusche et al., 2009).
+To reduce the anisotropic noise, DDK filters are applied to the L2 solutions, including DDK3 and DDK6 (Kusche et al., 2009).
 Solid Earth displacement due to the largest earthquakes (Sumatra 2004 and 2012, Tohoku 2010, and Chile 2010) is corrected following Tang et al., (2020).
 To reduce leakage and Gibbs effects, the spherical harmonics solutions are separated in the a priori part using external data such as land-ocean masks, glacier mass trends (Hugonnet et al., 2021), and lake volume change (Crétaux et al., 2016) and the residual part, which contains the signal to be filtered.
 In the final solutions, the a priori and the filtered residuals are added back together.

-The GRACE LEGOS MAGELLIUM MANOMETRIC V2.0 product contains the ensemble mean of the 140 solutions and their uncertainties estimated as the square root of the diagonal terms of the covariance matrix of the full ensemble at each geographical point.
+The GRACE LEGOS MAGELLIUM MANOMETRIC V4.0 product contains the ensemble mean of the 120 solutions and their uncertainties estimated as the square root of the diagonal terms of the covariance matrix of the full ensemble at each geographical point.

-Figure 1: Manometric sea level trends estimated from April 2002 until December 2020 with GRACE and GRACE-FO ensemble V2.0.
+Figure 1: Manometric sea level trends estimated from April 2002 until December 2020 with GRACE and GRACE-FO ensemble V4.0.
+The data are available until September